abbiedaniel/salesforce-maintenance/PD1-Notes.md

 - **Data Governor Limits**
 	- Per-Transaction Apex Limits
 		- Total number of records processed by a trigger at a time: 200
+  			- If the number of records being inserted is greater than this (e.g. from the Bulk API or a bulk DML operation), the trigger is invoked in batches of 200 records at a time.
   		- Total number of records retrieved in SOQL: 50k
  		- Total number of SOQL queries: 100 Synchronous, 200 Asynchronous
    		- Total number of records retrieved by Database.getQueryLocator: 10k